Beau Brummell (1954 film): Development

-Rights in the play went to MGM.
-In March 1939, they announced that Robert Donat would star in Beau Brummel to be made in London.
-Joseph Mankiewicz would produce.
-Filming was postponed due to the war.
-In March 1941, MGM said Clarence Brown would direct an adaptation of Fitch's play in London, starring Donat.
-However this film was never made.

 In 1946, there was plans to make a British film about Brummel, which never materialized.

 Casting

 In March 1951, MGM announced they would make a film from Fitch's play as a vehicle for Stewart Granger, who had starred in King Solomon's Mines (1950) for the studio and been signed to a long-term contract.
 The producer would be Sam Zimbalist, who produced Mines.
-It was the follow the filming of The Light Touch.
+It was to follow the filming of The Light Touch.
 In June John Lee Mahin was assigned to write the script.

 Filming was pushed back to enable Granger to make other films including Scaramouche, The Prisoner of Zenda (both 1952), All the Brothers Were Valiant, Young Bess (both 1953), and Robinson Crusoe.
 (The last project was not made).

 In January 1953, Hedda Hopper announced the film would star Granger and Eleanor Parker who had just teamed successfully on Scaramouche.
 In April, Deborah Kerr was announced.

 As late as May 1953, Granger was still expected to make Robinson Crusoe before Beau Brummell.
 The same month, Gottfried Reinhardt was assigned to direct.
 Robinson Crusoe was postponed due to the release of the Mexican film based on the novel.
 In July, Parker was still to be the co-star.

 In July 1953, Kirk Douglas announced he would star as Brummell in his own Brummell project, to be called The Beau.
 However, it was not made.

 In September 1953, Dore Schary, head of MGM, gave the job of directing to Curtis Bernhardt.
 By November 1953, Karl Tunberg was working on the script and he would receive sole credit.